 For me the striking thing about this psalm is the honest way it depicts images of pain and struggle.
 For most of us that’s not the picture that we want to focus on.
 There’s nothing pleasant about enemies attempting to swallow you alive.
 Nothing good about rushing waters trying to drown you.
 Nothing nice about someone being surrounded by angry enemies on every side and yet these are the things that the pilgrims sang about on their way to worship God.

 I wonder why they would even bother to remember those bitter experiences.
-Normal people want to remember the good things.
-We keep photo albums of birthday parties and wedding ceremonies.
-We have videos of high school graduations and family reunions.
-I have never heard anyone say, Here is a picture of the time my boyfriend broke my heart.
-Here is a video of a time when my family was hungry and we didn’t know where we were going to get food to eat.
-I keep this picture in my wallet of the day that I lost my job, or when my wife and I were in a bad place in our marriage.
+Normal people focus on the good things.
+Our AppleTV constantly fills our television with pictures of birthday parties and family vacations.
+We have videos of school plays, and soccer and basketball games.
+I have never had anyone want to show me a picture of the time that their boyfriend or girlfriend broke their heart.
+I have never had someone want me to see a video of the time when their family was hungry and they didn’t know where they were going to get food to eat.
+No one keeps a picture on their cell phone of the day that they got fired, or when they were in a difficult spot in their marriage.

 But these travelers knew that any history that only remembers the good things, is not a true history.
 If you only remember the times when you had peace at home or peace on the job or peace at school then you are missing something.
-If you only remember when money was good and the bills were paid on time and you lived in a nice house, you don’t have the full story.
-If all you remember are the times when you felt happy and healthy and holy then you don’t have it all.
+If you only remember when money was good and the bills were paid on time, when you lived in a nice house then you don’t have the full story.
+If all you remember are the times when you felt happy and healthy and holy then you don’t remember it all.
 This Psalm tells the truth that everyone of us knows to be true, whether we want to admit it or not.
 Everyone of us will have to endure times of heartache.

 The Psalm describes three types of enemy attacks.
 First metaphor is an animal swallowing it’s prey.
-It describes our enemy as fierce and the destruction is complete.
+This is a description of an enemy that is fierce and able to completely devour it’s prey.
 These early travelers lived in a world where wild animals were a common danger, and their history was littered with stories of family members who left and never returned because they encountered a wild animal that consumed them.

 The second metaphor is a flood overwhelming it’s victims.
 The flood was a common figure in the Old Testament describing swift and sudden danger.
 Palestine was dry land filled with mountains and gullies.
 A simple rainstorm would quickly turn into a flash flood as one gully filled with water and fed into the next one.
 One minute the world is wonderful and things are fine; the next minute the entire world is devastated by a flash flood.

 Finally we see a bird entangled in a trap.
-Those who snare birds know what they’re doing; they know that if they are going to effectively trap a bird it takes more than one trap; they set many different traps.
-So the picture here is a difficulty that seems to come again, and again, and again.
+Those who snare birds know what they’re doing; they know that if they are going to effectively trap a bird it takes more than one trap.
+They set an abundance of traps, and we get the picture of a difficulty that seems to come again, and again, and again.